 But according to the AstroTwins, people are still confusing signs and constellations, and a slight panic ensues every time that original post resurfaces.

-Does it actually change my chart?
+Does Ophiuchus actually change my chart?

-Short answer: no. While there is mythology that goes along with this constellation, the twins and many other Western astrologers don't consider Ophiuchus a sign.
+Short answer: no. While there is mythology that goes along with this constellation, the twins and many other Western astrologers don't consider Ophiuchus a true sign.

-And while yes, the constellations have shifted over the years, and some forms of astrology do acknowledge the shifting cosmos, Western astrology is fixed and isn't changing based on shifting planets or constellations anytime soon.
+And while yes, the constellations have shifted over the years, and some forms of astrology do acknowledge the shifting cosmos, modern Western astrology is fixed and isn't changing based on shifting planets or constellations anytime soon.